28 June – 28 July 2018

 as a figurative tool for investigating the psychological, mythological, historical and political

 dimensions of bodily intimacy and kinship.
-Drawing on her family’s colonial past in Aoteroa New
+Drawing on her experiences growing up in Aoteroa New

-Zealand, Austin’s work is a complex and ambivalent interrogation of practices and visions of
+Zealand, Austin’s work is a complex and critical interrogation of practices and visions of

 joining and severance; between people, cultures, human and non-human agencies.